kv-orm/core/README.md

 ### Primary Columns

 Any non-singleton class needs a Primary Column used to differentiate Entity instances.
 For this reason, **Primary Column values are required and must be unique**.
-Simply pass in `{ isPrimary: true }` into the Column decorator.
+Simply pass in `{ isPrimary: true }` into the Column decorator (`isUnique` is automatically set to `true`).

 ```typescript
 @Entity({ datastore: libraryDatastore })